uinix-js/uinix-theme/readme.md

 The CSS property value refers to the valid value associated with a [CSS property](#css-property).

-> Note that depending on the CSS-in-JS implementation (e.g. [`emotion`][emotion]) for CSS property values, other value formats maybe acceptable as well.
+> Note: Depending on the CSS-in-JS implementation (e.g. [`emotion`][emotion]) for CSS property values, other value formats maybe acceptable as well.
 For example, `4px` and `4` are acceptable values for the `borderLeft` property.
 For purposes of this documentation, we will only cover the minimal requirements of the spec, and remind that this value should reflect a meaningful CSS property value.

 #### Example

-The following examples are valid CSS property values to their corresponding CSS properties:
+The following examples are valid CSS property values for their corresponding CSS properties:
 - `'backgroundColor'`: `'red'`
 - `'borderLeft'`: `'4px'`
 - `'borderLeft'`: `4`